huccct/shared/Aug10th-2025-Final/slides.md

 So what did we discover?
 Three key findings: high task completion with positive feedback on layout and live preview.
 Strong template adoption validated our block architecture scalability.
 And users gave specific, actionable requests - better labels, global overview, richer controls.
 These weren't complaints, they were our roadmap.

 Click 3-4: Contribution
-Our main contributions: We created a visual instruction system with 18 semantic blocks that directly map structure to AI behavior - the first to make this connection explicit.
+Our main contributions: We created a visual instruction system with 18 building blocks that directly map structure to AI behavior.
 We democratized prompt engineering through guided templates and one-click export - making professional instruction building accessible to everyone.
-And we delivered a working prototype deployed at prohelen.dev - a real system people are actually using.
+And we delivered a working prototype deployed at prohelen.dev.

 Click 5: What's Next
-Looking ahead: AI-assisted refinement with embedded models per block.
-Community platform for sharing custom blocks and templates.
-Real-time collaboration with mobile optimization.
-This opens new possibilities for human-AI interaction - we're just getting started.
+Looking ahead: I hope to embed AI models within each block for intelligent optimization, build a community platform for users to co-create high-quality prompts, and support real-time collaboration.
+This opens up entirely new possibilities for human-AI interaction—and this is just the beginning.
 -->

 ---